-Figure 6 shows the maximum southward extent of ice over the southeastern shelf during the last half-decade (top) and the weekly percent of ice cover between 57° and 58° N during the same period (bottom).
+Figure 7 shows the maximum southward extent of ice over the southeastern shelf during the last half-decade (top) and the weekly percent of ice cover between 57° and 58° N during the same period (bottom).
 Excluding 2001, the maximum ice cover did not differ radically between years.
 However, the timing of maximum ice extent did.
 In 2001, as a result of strong southerly winds, ice was not advected southward over the shelf beyond about 60° N. Thus, ice coverage varies immensely on temporal and spatial scales despite the climate regime that characterizes the ecosystem.
+Again in 2002 (not shown), ice built up rapidly during December and retreated early in the spring.
+This section will be updated in fall 2002.

-Figure 6.
+Figure 7.
 Top: Maximum ice extent during the period 1997-2001.
 Bottom: Weekly percent ice cover of the area indicated by the shaded box in the top figure $(57^{\circ} \text{ N} - 58^{\circ} \text{N})$ for the same 5-year period.